Memorix101/space_invaders_project/docs/ABOUT.md

 <img src="https://i.imgur.com/hE111dv.png" width="500"></p>
 ###### PSP SDL version
-Then at some point this became some race about *"for how many different platforms can I port this thing?"*.
+Then at some point this became some sort of race about *"for how many different platforms can I port this thing?"*.

 So, I set up some kind of requirements for the platforms I want to port this.
 <br/>